 How can I improve the quality and my effectivity as a writer?
+Share and support

 What kind of writer am I?
 Does it depend on the writing task?
 What are my strenghts?
 My weaknesses?
 What specifically do I need to work on to improve the quality and the effectivity of my writing?